-Unfortunately, collections are an inevitable part of the commercial credit game, and some of your accounts are going to reach this endpoint from time to time.
-Working with a good collection agency (like ourselves at FMCA), will allow you to pursue at least some payment on this bad debt, which is better than writing off the whole thing.
+Unfortunately, collections are an inevitable part of the commercial credit game, and some of your accounts will reach this endpoint from time to time.
+Working with a good collection agency (like FMCA) will allow you to pursue at least some payment on this bad debt, which is better than writing off the whole thing.

 Some tools and features that set FMCA apart from most other agencies:

-- Ten Day Free Final Demand period available (There are no fees for any payments received during the 10 day free demand period)
+- Ten Day Free Final Demand period available (There are no fees for any payments received during the ten-day free demand period)

 - Reporting our placements to the major credit bureaus at month-end

 - Offer private investigator onsite visits from a national network of private investigators to a debtor location.

 - Over 60 years, we have forged relationships with a network of attorneys throughout the United States and Canada.

 - We accept credit and debit card payments from debtors along with checks and check by phone/fax/email.

 - Client remittance twice a month

 So, how should you go about turning over some of your accounts to a collection agency?
 Let’s look at some standard practices that will help this process run smoothly.